Federal Funding Sources

 For general information on grants and contracts, see theFunding Opportunities page.
 At the Guide to U.S. Department of Education Programs and Resources, you can search for Department of Ed programs and resources several ways, including by CFDA number, subject, and applicant type.
 The Forecast of Funding Opportunities page lists notices of funding programs.
 The Award Databases for Grants and Contracts lists grant awards made during previous fiscal years.
 At EDGAR, the Education Department Grants Administrative Regulations, guidelines are provided for the administration of funded grants.

 - FIPSE (Fund for the Improvement of Postsecondary Education).
 Part of the Office of Postsecondary Education, FIPSE provides most funding through its Comprehensive Program, which supports local, innovative educational projects that can serve as models nationally for the improvement of postsecondary education.
-Deadline: November.
+Deadline: check website.

 - Fulbright-Hays Group Projects Abroad.
 This program supports research, training and curriculum development in foreign countries for groups of U.S. faculty, upperclassmen and/or graduate students in modern languages or area studies.
 Projects can be short-term seminars, curriculum development teams, group research projects, and advanced intensive language projects.
 Deadline: check website.